-And yet they're both within £10 of the price of Sky's 38Mb deal - and with the Mix TV deal, people can bring the monthly total down by taking one of Virgin's slower fibre deals or dropping Tivo in favour of the V HD box.
+And yet they're both within £10 of the price of Sky's 38Mb deal - and with the Mix TV deal, people can bring the monthly total down by taking one of Virgin's slower fibre deals.

 Is Sky Sports available in your area?

 Where Virgin Media fall down though, is that they're the least widely available of the providers we've mentioned, with only about 50% of households having access to their network.